9999years/new.becca.ooo/content/hugo.md

 {{end}}`, which you could then use with `{{template "int. templ. name" .}}` or, critically, <i>re</i>define with `{{define "int. templ. name" .}} (new content)
 {{end}}`.
 However, I’ve never gotten that redefinition feature to work properly, so your mileage may vary.
+If you know how it’s supposed to work and can give an example, pleas [let me know][contact]!

 ### Partial templates